Bryant Anderson

-Bryant Alan Rogowski (born November 6, 1970) is an American retired professional wrestler, better known by his ring name, Bryant Anderson.
+Bryant Alan Rogowski (born November 6, 1970) is an American attorney and former professional wrestler, better known by his ring name, Bryant Anderson.
 He is the son of professional wrestler Ole Anderson.
 Anderson wrestled for World Championship Wrestling (WCW) in 1993, as well as wrestling for various independent promotions in the southeastern United States during the mid-1990s.

 Early life

-Born in Minneapolis, Minnesota, he was on the Etowah High School wrestling team and had a successful amateur career, winning a Georgia state championship in his senior year at 171 pounds.
-His father often took time from his wrestling schedule to attend his matches; this was the storyline reason for Ole Anderson's dismissal from The Four Horsemen in 1987.
-Ole Anderson had missed some shows to watch his son wrestle, and Tully Blanchard called Bryant a "snot nosed kid".
-Ole attacked Blanchard, and was kicked out and eventually replaced by Lex Luger.
+Born in Minneapolis, Minnesota, Rogowski was on the Etowah High School wrestling team and had a successful amateur career, winning a Georgia state championship in his senior year at 171 pounds.
 Before graduating, he accepted a wrestling scholarship from the University of Tennessee at Chattanooga and finished third in the Southern Conference in the heavyweight division as a junior.
+In 2016, Rogowski was inducted to the Cherokee County Sports Hall of Fame.

 Professional wrestling career

-World Championship Wrestling (1993)
+World Championship Wrestling (1993–1994)

+Rogowski's father Ole Anderson often took time from his wrestling schedule to attend his matches; this was the storyline reason for Ole Anderson's dismissal from The Four Horsemen in 1987.
+Ole had missed some shows to watch his son wrestle, and Tully Blanchard called Bryant a "snot nosed kid".
+Ole attacked Blanchard, and was kicked out and eventually replaced by Lex Luger.
-During the early 1990s, Bryant was trained at the WCW Power Plant by his father and Jody Hamilton before making his debut on WCW television as a heel in 1993 having a similar build, general look and submission-based wrestling style resembling Ole and Gene Anderson.

-However, WCW did not have plans for him: other than teaming occasionally with Diamond Dallas Page, he mostly wrestled as a preliminary wrestler during his last months with the promotion eventually being fired by new WCW head Eric Bischoff before the end of the year.
+During the early 1990s, Rogowski was trained at the WCW Power Plant by his father and Jody Hamilton before making his debut on WCW television as a heel in 1993 under the ring name "Bryant Anderson", having a similar build, general look and submission-based wrestling style resembling Ole and Gene Anderson.
+However, WCW did not have plans for him: other than teaming occasionally with Diamond Dallas Page, he mostly wrestled as a preliminary wrestler during his last months with the promotion eventually being released by new WCW head Eric Bischoff in mid-1994.

+World Wrestling Network (1994)

+In mid-1994, Anderson briefly competed in Jim Crockett Jr.'s World Wrestling Network promotion, where he teamed with Tully Blanchard.

 Smoky Mountain Wrestling (1994–1995)

-Briefly competing in Jim Crockett, Jr.'s World Wrestling Network (WWN), he teamed with Tully Blanchard before turning up in Smoky Mountain Wrestling in late 1994, where promoter Jim Cornette used him as a mid-card heel; his father briefly managed him but left after a few appearances.
+In October 1994, Anderson debuted in Smoky Mountain Wrestling, where promoter Jim Cornette used him as a mid-card heel; his father briefly managed him but left after a few appearances.